jimTheSTEAMClown/Verilog/verilog-manual-draft.md

 ---
 **Comment Used To Control The FPGA Bash flow**

+These 2 comments in Verilog is used by the Bash scripts that generate the FPGA files.
+Please don't edit these comments.
 ```
 // Board configuration: tang_nano_9k_lcd_480_272_tm1638_hackathon
 // This module uses few parameterization and relaxed typing rules
 ```
-These 2 comments in Verilog is used by the Bash scripts that generate the FPGA files.
-Please don't edit these comments.

 **Top Verilog Block Inputs and Outputs**
+This section of the Verilog file defines all the Inputs and Outputs of the top level block.
+Think of these as physical pins comming into or out of your Top Level Verilog Block.

 ```
 module hackathon_top
 (